prcutler/paulcutler.org/content/spinning.md

 date = "2020-06-12"

 # Project title.
-title = "Now Spinning - May 2024"
+title = "Now Spinning - July 2024"

 +++

 ## Newish Records

-* Pearl Jam - Dark Matter
-* Frank Turner - Undefeated
+* The Decemberists - As It Ever Was, So It Will Be Again

 ## Older Records
-* Japandroids - Celebration Rock
+* Prince - Purple Rain

 ## Streaming